addania/coding/README.md

 ```

 Your local will run under: http://localhost:8000/
+Please note that it runs under http and not https.
+Maybe you need to remove the 's' from there!

 In this repository, the page is built on the master branch.
 Therefore all code commits should go to gh-pages.
 Deploy should go to master branch.